outsidedav/swift/getting_started/installing.md

 Run `carthage update` to start the build process.
 After the build is finished, add the generated frameworks to your project.

-For more information, see the [Carthage README](https://github.com/Carthage/Carthage#getting-started).
+For more information, see the [Carthage getting started](https://github.com/Carthage/Carthage#getting-started) documentation.

 ## Installing with the Swift package manager
 {: #installing_with_swift_package_manager}